jan-chelmecki/Metropolis-cipher-cracking/README.md

 https://www.cs.cmu.edu/~odonnell/papers/probability-and-computing-lecture-notes.pdf

-As the message is short, the naive letter frequency approach does not help to crack the cipher.
+As the plain text is short, the naive frequency analysis approach does not help to crack the cipher.
 We proceed by definining a quality score for each possible key (permutation) and performing a random walk in the space of all permutations in order to select from a stationary distribution tailored to favorise those keys that decipher a message into a string whose bigram frequencies are similar to that of the English language.